base10/deploying-rails-to-kubernetes/README.md

 ### Repository

 The workshop is using [Link](https://github.com/base10/link), a tiny and simple Rails application.
-Please clone that repository and follow Link's set-up instructions to get a local instance of the application running.
+Please fork that repository and follow Link's set-up instructions to get a local instance of the application running.

 ### Initialization